Ian Ippolito

 The second thing that happened is that stock market correlation changed after World War II.
 Before that, a drop in the Hong Kong stock market wouldn’t make much of a difference to your stock in the US or the UK.
 Today everything is interconnected, so when one goes down they all tend to go down with it.

-What’s very interesting for real estate investors is that this hasn’t happened on the housing side.
+What’s very interesting for real estate investors is that the study found that this hasn’t happened on the housing side.
 So if you have an air B&B rental property in Madrid, it’s remained pretty insulated from a residential property in say, Houston.
 Real estate is a lot less liquid and less easily exchangeable than stock, which gives it an advantage in this situation.
-What does this mean?

 Real estate investors may wish to consider diversifying into overseas properties to minimize their volatility, decrease that risk, and improve overall portfolio performance.